zeromq/czmq/README.md

         pid = 0;
     #endif

-libzapi uses the GNU autotools system, so non-portable code can use the macros this defines.
-It can also use macros defined by the zapi_prelude.h header file.
+czmq uses the GNU autotools system, so non-portable code can use the macros this defines.
+It can also use macros defined by the czmq_prelude.h header file.

 <A name="toc3-339" title="Technical Aspects" />
 ### Technical Aspects